sterinaldi/lensingpop/Mock_Data/mock_data_generation/README.md

 To generate the mock data in the parent folder, run the following:

+Generate population catalog and observed catalog.
-1. `python MockDataMass.py --N 1000 --Nsample 500`,
+1. `python catalog.py --N 1000000`
+, where `N` is the number of events.

+2. `python gen_posterior.py --Npos 1000`
-where `N` is the number of events and `Nsample` is the number of posterior samples per event
+, where `Npos` is the number of posterior samples per event